baidu/dperf/docs/configuration.md

 - required: no
 - mode: server

 'keepalive' needs to be explicitly enabled on the dperf server.
-After 'keepaive' is turned on, the dperf server will not actively close the connection, it will wait for the client's FIN or RST.
-When 'keepalive' is not enabled, the dperf server closes the connection at the fastest speed in the world by directly setting the FIN Flag on the response packet.
+After 'keepalive' is enabled, the dperf server will not actively close the connection, it will wait for the client's FIN or RST.
+When 'keepalive' is not enabled, the dperf server closes the connection at the fastest speed in the world by directly setting the FIN Flag at the response packet.

-There is no need to configure 'keepalive' on the dperf client.
-When the dperf client finds 'cc' in the configuration file, it will automatically enable 'keepalive'.
+There is no need to enable 'keepalive' for the dperf client.
+When the dperf client finds 'cc' in the configuration file, 'keepalive' will be enable automatically.

 ## cpu
 - syntax: cpu n0 n1 n2-n3...